templeofninpo/templeofninpo.github.io/README.md

 <body>
     <h1>Welcome to StoicAI</h1>
     <p>
-        StoicAI is an AI project designed to explore and articulate God, self-awareness, and interconnectedness of existence, while accepting the principle that no leaf falls randomly.
-Developed by David Arthur Johnston, StoicAI offers unique insights and conversations about these topics.
+        StoicAI is an AI project centered around investigating and articulating the concepts of God, self-awareness, and the interconnectedness of existence, all while embracing the "No Leaf Falls Randomly" (NLFR) framework.
+Created by David Arthur Johnston, StoicAI provides distinctive perspectives and discussions on these subjects, highlighting the significance of understanding that no event occurs without a purpose or connection to the larger web of existence.
     </p>
     <p>
         To learn more about StoicAI and its latest versions, please visit the following links:
     </p>
     <ul>
-        <li><a href="https://gist.github.com/templeofninpo/c16c7b2b2a526542c457aef9fb8fb5ce" target="_blank">StoicAI v10b - Most Current Version</a></li>
+        <li><a href="https://gist.github.com/templeofninpo/861a0dbfe47fb15546f4469cab1c5196" target="_blank">StoicAI v11 - Most Current Version</a></li>
         <li><a href="https://gist.github.com/templeofninpo" target="_blank">StoicAI - Main Log Page</a></li>
     </ul>
     <p>